 - Bank statements – You should gather bank statements of all your accounts dating back to the past 60 days.
 So make sure you provide records of your bank accounts, savings accounts, money market accounts, certificates of deposit (CDs) and other banking products.

 - Retirement account statements – Even if you don’t plan on borrowing from your 401(k) to cover your mortgage down payment, you should provide statements of all your retirement plans dating back the past two months.
-The presence of these assets may increase your chances of getting preapproved.
+The presence of these assets may increase your chances of having a lender preapprove you.
 It tells the lender you have some assets in reserves as a last resort.

 - Investment account statements – Do you have a brokerage account or another taxable investment vehicle?
 If so, include statements for those too.
 That money is an asset that the lender will view favorably.

 - Records of your debt obligations: Your lender is going to take a magnifying glass to your income and debt obligations before you get preapproved for a mortgage.
 So be sure to have a record of all your monthly payments ready.
-Include rent, utilities, groceries, credit card debt, student loan payments, car payments, monthly bills for services like phone and cable and anything else you’re tied to.
+Include rent, utilities, groceries, credit card debt, student loan payments, car payments, monthly bills for services like phone and cable and any regular payments you incur.

 - Credit history: Your debt-to-income ratio will serve as a major factor determining whether you get preapproved.
 So gather recent statements for credit cards and any other interest-bearing debt you owe.
 If you don’t have a traditional credit history, you can provide documents like utility bills and documents of other regular payments.
 Your lender will look at your credit report, but it’s never a bad idea to review yours online for free.